djbarrios1/djbarrios1/README.md

 Incident response planning tied to NIST CSF and CIS controls, policy writing, internal audits, GRC documentation.
 I write things down in ways that protect the organization and the people making decisions inside it.
 I've used that documentation in live incidents and it held up.

 **Tooling & Automation**
 I build tools to fill gaps rather than reach for another vendor.
-Python, PowerShell, and Bash are my primary languages.
-I know enough Java and Rust to be dangerous and to read code I didn't write.
-I'm better at debugging and adapting than writing from scratch, which turns out to be most of the job anyway.
+Rust is my primary language for systems and security tooling.
+I care about performance, explicit memory handling, and shipping binaries that don't require a runtime on the target machine.
+Python and PowerShell for automation and scripting.
+I have a Java background from earlier work and pick up new languages as the problem demands.

 ---